John W. Stanford New Investigator Award for Standards-Related Research Paper

 The John W. Stanford New Investigator Award was designed to encourage dentists and dental students to conduct standards-based research and standards development.
 Dental standards are developed by dental professionals to establish specific technical, performance and/or safety requirements for dental products.

 Dental students and dentists who have earned their dental degree no earlier than 2014 and dentists pursuing an additional degree or specialty are eligible to apply for the John W. Stanford New Investigator Award.
 Permissible application submissions for the John W. Stanford Award include: (a) An original standards-related research report completed within the academic year 2018-2019 but not published; (b) A standards-related article published within the academic year 2018-2019; or (c) A standards-related extended abstract or poster developed within the academic year 2018-2019.
 The abstract should include extended detail on methods and discussion sections.
 All submissions must include an explanation in 250 words or less of how the research incorporates current dental standards and/or contributes to the development of dental standards.
-Applications are due by October 1, 2019.
+Applications are due by November 15, 2019 (extended from original due date of October 1).

 Apply for the John W. Stanford New Investigator Award (PDF)